We all know content is king, and in the past few years, it's become clear that video is king 📹.

 Consumers these days tend to visit multiple channels before making a purchase - especially if you're a B2B company where it can take multiple months before someone signs up.
 So people who visit your YouTube channel may still need more warming up before they become a customer.

-To help you heat up and remarket to people who watch your YouTube videos, below we'll share:
+To help you heat up and remarket Youtube viewers, below we'll share:

 📺 1.
 Product demos: Since everyone has limited attention spans, visually engaging people on your products and their benefits is a great way to educate potential customers on how your business can help them.